 Italy is still respected for its high quality finished stone and many developers continue to turn to Italy to source large quantities of natural materials for top-of-the-market projects, but clearly alternative sources are also being used.

-The usual caveats apply to these figures: they are based on VAT returns and some products can slip through under different product categories, so do not show up as stone imports.
+The usual caveats apply to these figures: they are based on tax returns (mostly VAT) and some products can slip through under different product categories, so do not show up as stone imports.
 No doubt some stone that would not normally be considered part of the stonemason's repertoire is also included.
 Nevetheless, the figures are comparable over time and provide the best source of information available to the industry about trends in the use of natural stone.

 No independent value is reported for the indigenous stone industry in the UK, which has about 170 quarry and mine operators supplying dimensional stone extracted from about 300 opencast and underground quarries in the British Isles.
 The stone is used almost exclusively for the home market, although a little is exported.
 Some goes overseas to be processed before returning to the UK.